 Where do we eat and sleep?

 Overnight accommodation is mostly in Church Halls, sleeping on a mat with a sleeping bag.
-There’s an optional bunk bed on the Saturday night, for a small extra charge.
 And you can book your own B&B if you want more comfort.
 Breakfast is prepared by the support staff – who pride themselves on the quality of their porridge!
 Supper is cooked for us by local volunteers and brought in for a local restaurant/pub – last year a local pub donated an evening meal for us all.
 Morning coffee, lunch and afternoon tea stops are planned on the route every day, again in church and village halls, with an amazing supply of home baked cakes and scones.

 How do we get to the start, what happens to baggage?